History 671: Introduction to Public History

 - doing historical research, including evaluating, assessing, and drawing meaning from primary sources and historical evidence

-- thinking about and practicing innovative techniques of engaging audiences (including your colleagues in the course) in historical conversations
+- thinking about and practicing innovative techniques of engaging audiences in historical conversations

 - practicing good “digital habits” in managing historical research